Logo

 Increased Health is a buffer against bad luck.
 Toughness often is not.

-And bad luck is the ONLY thing that should ever be causing you significant damage during a match.
+And bad luck is the ONLY thing that should ever be causing an expert player significant damage during a match.

 Q: I think Toughness is better!!!!!